quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 port to server ID based on recently observed packets.

-Alternatively, servers MAY implement the technique described in Section 14.4.1 of {{QUIC-TRANSPORT}} to increase the likelihood a Source Connection ID is included in ICMP responses to Path Maximum Transmission Unit (PMTU) probes.
+Alternatively, servers MAY implement the technique described in Section 14.4.1 of {{RFC9000}} to increase the likelihood a Source Connection ID is included in ICMP responses to Path Maximum Transmission Unit (PMTU) probes.
 Load balancers MAY parse the echoed packet to extract the Source Connection ID, if it contains a QUIC long header, and extract the Server ID as if it were in a Destination CID.

 # Retry Service {#retry-offload}